FlashDrag/library-management-system/docs/testing.md

 - Title, Author, Genre - not empty
 - Year - digits in range 1 - current year
 - [x] If the value is valid, the book is searched for in the `stock` worksheet by the selected field and validated value.
+- [x] The application does not look for the value in the first row of the `stock` worksheet as it is the header.
 - [x] If the books are found, they are displayed in tabular format and the app asks to select a book to add copies to.
 - [x] If the book is not found, the app asks to enter the rest book details manually (isbn, title, author, genre, year and number of copies) and skip the first entered field as it saved in the Book object.
 - [x] Seleted book displayed in tabular format and the app asks to enter the number of copies to add.